 CPX Program Attendance and Professionalism Policies

-- May result in failure of the CPX exam (which is a graduation requirement).
+- Failing the CPX exam (which is a graduation requirement).

 Professionalism and Dress Code

-The CPX staff will complete a professionalism checklist for each student, and any lapses in professionalism will be reported to the Director of the CPX, Associate Dean for Assessment, and Associate Dean for Curriculum.
+- The CPX staff will document and report any lapses in professionalism to the Director of the CPX, Associate Dean for Assessment, and Associate Dean for Curriculum.